Young woman sitting at table with laptop open, using calculator and reviewing notebook.

 In a debt consolidation loan, you take out a new loan with a lender and use the lump-sum payment from that loan to pay off your existing debt.
 You then pay back your new loan, with interest, in regular monthly payments.

 The goal is to end up with one monthly payment that you can comfortably afford, hopefully at a lower interest rate than the ones attached to your existing debt.
-Make sure before taking out a debt consolidation loan that you can afford the payment each month.
-Missing payments on this loan could devastate your three-digit credit score.
+Before taking out a debt consolidation loan, make sure you can afford the payment each month.
+Missing a payment on this loan could devastate your credit score.

 What Are The Best Ways To Consolidate Debt?